Bristol park and ride

 The Bristol Park & Ride is a park & ride system operated by Bristol City Council in Bristol, South West England.

 History

+In 2006, the system was already established and was receiving increased funding from Bristol City Council.

 Until 2011, the park & ride routes were operated by First Bristol and Wessex Bus.
 On 5 September 2011, route 904 was taken over by CT Plus using ex First London, London Central and London General Mercedes-Benz Citaro O530Gs with route 903 passing from Wessex to First.

 On 2 April 2012, CT Plus took over the operation of route 902.
 In April 2014, route 505 was extended to Long Ashton to become a park & ride route.

-In September 2014, Wessex Bus commenced operating a new park and ride service, the 901 between Portway and Clifton; this service ceased in September 2016.
+In September 2014, Wessex Bus commenced operating a new service, the 901 between Portway and Clifton; this service ceased in September 2016.

-The existing contracts expire in September 2016, with options to extend for a further three years.
+In September 2018, the Long Ashton service was replaced by Metrobus route m2, operated by First.

+In April 2023, the Brislington (A4) and Portway Park and Ride operations (on opposite sides of the city) were combined into one route, number 9.
+Operations were transferred to Stagecoach, using mainly Enviro 400 MMCs.

 Services

 The system consists of five routes: